byteManiak/ESP32_TV_programs/README.md

 # ESP32-TV-programs

-This repository contains the factory main menu as well as all the user apps developed for the OTA partition.
+This repository contains the factory main menu for my ESP32 TV project, as well as all the user-downloadable apps.